How to Dehydrate Potatoes – Dehydrating Potatoes, A Step-by-Step Guide

 • Several cans of diced new potatoes

-• Food dehydrator, with removable fruit roll sheet inserts, one for each dehydrator tray
+• Removable fruit roll sheet inserts, one for each dehydrator tray

 The Nesco 13.5-inch round dehydrator tray has close to 119 square inches or .8 square feet of surface area for drying.